SmithBWare89/Fit-Universe/README.md

 * [Questions](#questions)

 ## Installation
-You can visit the deployed [web application](https://redux-ecommerce-refactor.herokuapp.com/) which is in it's development phase or by cloning the repository, installing the node packages using the `npm i` in your command line for the `root`, `client`, and `server` folders, and then running `npm run start` while in the `root` directory to start your connection.
+Clone the repository to your local machine and run the script `npm run install` from the root directory in your command line.
+Once installation has completed, run `npm run start` to start the server.
+This should automatically open your default browser to view all information.

 ## License
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)